BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

-The Brain Audit by Sean D’Souza contains a powerful metaphor — the conveyor belt and the 7 red bags.
+The Brain Audit by Sean D’Souza contains a powerful metaphor: the conveyor belt and the seven red bags.

 Each of your customers is like a traveler at an airport.

 They’ve gotten off their plane.
-Now, they are at baggage claims, waiting for their 7 red bags.
+Now, they are at baggage claims, waiting for their seven red bags.

-They won’t leave the airport until they have all 7 of their bags.
+They won’t leave the airport until they have all seven of their bags.

-Those “7 red bags” are what your customers must know before they’re ready to buy.
+Those seven red bags are what your customers must know before they’re ready to buy.

-You can structure your copy after these 7 red bags.
+You can structure your copy after identifying these seven red bags.
 Give your customers the right bag at the right time.

 Now, you know your customer better than they know themselves.
 Filling out these prompts and writing your copy will be easier.

 What problem is your customer facing?
-You lead with the problem, because the problem is more attention grabbing.
-Draw them in by describing their problem.
-Dig into the pain they are feeling.
+Lead with the problem because the problem is attention-grabbing.
+Draw in your customers by describing their problem.
+Dig into the pain they feel.

 What do you offer that solves this problem?
 You follow up with the solution(s).
 You’re showing your client that you have the "antidote" to their pain.

-Who’s your ideal customer: one who is facing the problem and desires your solution?
-Like we discussed in step 3, this is the one person who you’re writing for.
+Who’s your ideal customer?
+Someone who faces the problem for which you have the solution.
+Like we discussed in Step 3, this is the one person whom you’re writing for.
 Customers are more likely to buy when they feel as though you understand them.
-Show them you understand their desires, frustrations, and uncertainties.
+Show them you understand their desires, frustrations and uncertainties.

 Also known as your "Unique Selling Proposition" or "USP."
 This is a simple statement that tells the customer what you do.
 If you run a maid service for homeowners who don’t have time to clean, yours could be: "Our cleaning services help busy homeowners save time."
 Simple, memorable, effective.

-What are your most common objections?
-Objections are good — they are a sign of interest.
+What are your customers' most common objections?
+Objections are good—they are a sign of interest.
 You overcome objections in your copy by writing them in your copy.
 Show your customer that you understand their objections.